gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `Project.fileTree(Closure)` method was deprecated in Gradle 1.0-milestone-8.
 The method was not annotated with the `@deprecated` javadoc tag at that time.
 This has been added for this release.

+#### API

+##### `org.gradle.api.tasks.testing.TestLogging` - Moved into `logging` subpackage

+The `org.gradle.api.tasks.testing.TestLogging` interface was moved into package `org.gradle.api.tasks.testing.logging` (and subsequently enhanced with new methods).
+For backwards compatibility reasons, the old interface was kept at its original location, but is now deprecated.

 ### Potential breaking changes

 ##### `idea.project.jdkName`